RBS-backed Shawbrook bank launches, targeting small business

-LONDON New British bank Shawbrook launched Monday, targeting small and medium sized enterprises (SMEs) struggling to get funding from the UK's biggest banks, which in turn are grappling with expensive debt burdens and tight capital markets.
+LONDON, Oct 17 New British bank Shawbrook launched on Monday, targeting small and medium sized enterprises (SMEs) struggling to get funding from the UK's biggest banks, which in turn are grappling with expensive debt burdens and tight capital markets.

-Shawbrook joins the likes of Aldermore and Metro Bank in a list of new UK banks to have emerged since the credit crisis first hit, looking to challenge Britain's "Big Four" lenders - Barclays (BARC.L), HSBC (HSBA.L) (0005.HK), and part-nationalised banks Lloyds (LLOY.L) and RBS (RBS.L).
+Shawbrook joins the likes of Aldermore and Metro Bank in a list of new UK banks to have emerged since the credit crisis first hit, looking to challenge Britain's "Big Four" lenders - Barclays , HSBC , and part-nationalised banks Lloyds and RBS .

 Britain's government has emphasised the importance of the small business sector in boosting the country's faltering economy and urged the big banks to lend more to small firms so they can grow and hire more staff.